rupeshtiwari/coding-examples-interview-coding-datastructure-algorithm-in-javascript/README.md

 [Answer for Creating Minimal Tree Interview Question](src/interview-questions/graph/2-minimal-bs-tree.mjs)

+#### Check if a given binary tree is BST ( Binary Search Tree )

+**Binary Search Tree (BST)**: is a binary tree in which for each node value of all the nodes in the left subtree is lesser or equal to the root node.
+And the values of all the nodes in the right subtree is greater than the root node.

 ### Recursion Interview Questions

 #### Calculate x to the power n using recursion